wbudic/PerlCNF/Specifications_For_CNF_ReadMe.md

            2. Node characteristic is also the tree can be searched via path.
            3. Perl doesn't require type casting and conversion for node values, but for only few rare occasions.
         4. All attributes and sub properties have to have unique names.
-            1. Emphasis of having uniquely named properties is to avoid having a tree to be used as an collection.
+            1. Emphasis of having uniquely named properties is to avoid having a tree to be used as a collection.
             2. A property can have its contained collection however, which are multiple sub properties placed into an ' **@@** ' field or attribute.
-        5. However deeply nested in.
+        5. However, deeply nested in.
 The contained attributes and other properties are assigned and accessed by a path statement.
         6. Attributes can be either assigned with an ' **:** ' or ' **=** ' signifier, no quotes are needed; unless capturing space.
-            - Attributes must specified on a single line.
+            - Attributes must be specified on a single line.
             - Future versions might provide for allowing to assign similar as property values, with the multiline value tag.
-   2. The TREE instruction will create an CNFNode object assigned to an unique anon.
+   2. The TREE instruction will create an CNF Node object assigned to a unique anon.
-        1. The value of an property is delimited with an [ **#** ] tag as start, end [ **/#** ] as the ending.
+        1. The value of a property is delimited with an [ **#** ] tag as start, end [ **/#** ] as the ending.
-            - Each properties start and end tag must stand and be on its own line, withing the body.
+            1. Each property's start and end tag must stand and be on its own line, withing the body, except for the value or array attributes.
+            2. A value tagged property section is its text and can't contain further nested tree notes.
+                ``` Invalid: [#[<*<link/to/something>*>]#] ```
    3. Tree can contain links to other various properties, anons, that means also to other trees then the current one.
-        1. A link (pointer) to an outside anon or property is specified in form of -> ```[*[ {path/name} ]*]```.
+        1. A link (pointer) to an outside anon or property is specified in form of ⇾ ``` [*[ {path/name} ]*] ```.
+           1. The link can read only point to:
+              - A repository anon or constant value.
+              - A tree path value.
+              - A Perl package constant value,``` MyPackage::SOME_CONSTANCE ```.
+              - A Perl static subroutine accepting **this** CNF node and changing possible its value, ``` main::setNodeValue(.) ```.
-        2. It is not recommended to make circular links, or to priorities properties themselves containing links.
+        2. It is not recommended to make circular links, or to prioritize properties themselves containing links.
         3. To aid parsing priority a parse special instruction can be used if for example linking trees.
-            1. Specified the best just after the tree instruction as -> ```<<...<TREE> _HAS_PROCESSING_PRIORITY_```.
+            1. Specified the best just after the tree instruction as ⇾ ``` <<...<TREE> _HAS_PROCESSING_PRIORITY_ ```.
-            2. This is currently a TREE instruction only inbuilt option in PerlCNF, for the CNFNodes individuals scripts order of processing.
+            2. This is currently a TREE instruction only inbuilt option in Perl CNF, for the CNF Nodes individuals scripts order of processing.
+        4. Links in the root parent node of the tree are assigned as attributes or unique values.
+In subroperties they are set as own nodes.
    4. Tree Format Example:

-        ```HTML
+        ```CNF
         <<APP<My Nice Application by ACME Wolf PTY>>

         <<doc<TREE>